mjoe6/Udacity_Project1/README.md

 # Top Features
 The third question we are looking to answer is "What additional features correlate to higher booking percentages" The "Top Requirements for frequent booking" file will evaluate this using a test/train model.

+# Results
+The Top Amenities analysis shows that the top 10 amenities for a succesfull airbnb are:
+  - Internet
+  - Wireless Internet
+  - Heating
+  - Kitchen
+  - Smoke Detector
+  - Essentials
+  - Dryer
+  - Washer
+  - Shampoo
+  - Carbon Monoxide Detector
+ These are considered to be essential in the listing of you property to be competitied

+ The second analysis was to determine which, if any, additional amenities contributed to a higher percentage of available days booked.
+ The results of this point to an increase in bookings with amenities focused on accessibility and safety The most impact full additional amenities are:
+ - Wheelchair accessible
+ - lock on bedroom door
+ - elevator in building
+ - Buzzer/Wireless Intercom
+ - Doorman
+ - Safety Card

+We also wanted to look at what additional features in a listing contribute to a higher percentage of days booked.
+Our top features are as follows:
+- Type of room: Private Room
+- Type of bed: Real Bed
+- Property Type: House